davidsdearaujo/flutter_easy_di/README.md

-# Modular Dependency Injection
+# Modular DI (Dependency Injection)

-A lightweight and flexible module system for Flutter applications, providing dependency injection and module management capabilities.
+Hey there! 👋 This is a super simple and flexible way to organize your Flutter app into modules, with some cool dependency injection features thrown in.

 ## Features

-- 🎯 Simple module system for organizing application features
+- 🎯 Keep your app tidy with a simple module system
-- 💉 Built-in dependency injection using auto_injector
+- 💉 Easy dependency injection powered by [auto_injector](https://pub.dev/packages/auto_injector)
-- 🔄 Module imports to handle dependencies between features using dependency graphs
+- 🔄 Modules can talk to each other through imports
-- 🚀 Easy module initialization and disposal with optimized dependency resolution
+- 🚀 Modules load up and clean up smoothly
-- 🎨 Widget integration through ModuleWidget
+- 🎨 Drop in the ModuleWidget wherever you need it
-- 🧪 Testing utilities with replace and reset capabilities
+- 🧪 Testing is a breeze with mock replacements
-- 📊 Fast dependency resolution using directed acyclic graphs
+- 📊 Lightning-fast dependency resolution using directed acyclic graphs
-- 🔌 Router-agnostic - works with any navigation package (Go Router, Auto Route, etc.)
+- 🔌 Works with whatever router you love (Go Router, Auto Route, you name it!)

 ## Getting Started